virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 	</figcaption>
 </figure>

- It's like, top two top three, and I just love how simple and to the point it is.
+**Omnia:** It's like, top two top three, and I just love how simple and to the point it is.
 Art doesn't have to be edgy to be meaningful.

 **Cindie:** Well I guess thanks for liking this one.
 I like this too.
 I guess I feel like it's very literal.
 It’s exactly what it says.
 But I feel like this wouldn't hit as hard now, but like when I — this was from like 2018 or something, right?

 **Omnia:** Yeah.
 I remember it hitting really hard, that's why I remembered it today because yeah, it was needed at the time for sure.

 **Cindie:** Yeah, it was like during a time when everyone — it's like people were doing the edginess olympics on Instagram.
-And it's like alright y'all…  Especially in meme pages you know how people try to like compete over how much trauma they have to try to get likes I'm like alright y'all, I thought we're in this to support each other and shit not like shame people for not having enough trauma,
+And it's like alright y'all…  Especially in meme pages you know how people try to like compete over how much trauma they have to try to get likes I'm like alright y'all, I thought we're in this to support each other and shit not like shame people for not having enough trauma.

 **Omnia:** Oh yeah the whole olympics thing, yeah.